samfeldstein/pairings/notebook.md

 - Disable save button if there's nothing to save
   - This has proven harder than it sounds, and since it's not all-important I'm going to move on for now.
 - Rendered listed are stacking on top of each other in the all lists section.
 The problem should be in the render list function.
+- Remove items from lists in all lists
+- Aria label for create list delete buttons
+- Style deleteable list items with a class

 ## Fix